mde/ejs/README.md

 ## Custom FileLoader

-The default file loader is `fs.readFileSync`, if you want to customize, You can override the fileLoader method.
+The default file loader is `fs.readFileSync`, if you want to customize it, you can set ejs.fileLoader.

 ```javascript
 var ejs = require('ejs');